 - What will my schedule be like?

 The first six months consist of mostly day shifts.
-The GN follows the preceptor's schedule including his/her rotation.
-If the preceptor does not rotate, the GN will be assigned a second preceptor for an evening/night shift rotation.
+The nurse follows the preceptor's schedule including his/her rotation.
+If the preceptor does not rotate, the nurse will be assigned a second preceptor for an evening/night shift rotation.

 - What specialty areas are available?

-GN positions are available in the all inpatient oncology units (medical and surgical), Inpatient Clinical Trial Unit, Intensive Care Unit and the Operating Room.
-All GNs in the Graduate Nurse Transition Program may participate in observation days in specialty areas (Interventional Radiology, Radiation Therapy, Infusion Room, Post-Anesthesia Care, Intensive Care Unit, Operating Room, Endoscopy).
+Nurse positions are available in the all inpatient oncology units (medical and surgical), Inpatient Clinical Trial Unit, Intensive Care Unit and the Operating Room.
+All RNs in the Nurse Residency Transition Program may participate in observation days in specialty areas (Interventional Radiology, Radiation Therapy, Infusion Room, Post-Anesthesia Care, Intensive Care Unit, Operating Room, Endoscopy).